fplab/ui-for-pl/src/live-programming.rst

 deleting program statements that do not affect the criterion variables' runtime values at the criterion statement.

+Since Weiser's introduction of program slicing, researchers have proposed various extensions and generalizations.
+These include

 (another short paragraph about how program slicing has been generalized, forward vs backward, static vs dynamic, amorphous, execution slices)